uditbhatia26/data-pre-processing/README.md

 # Dataset<br>
 The dataset includes the following features:

-age: Age of the individual
+age: Age of the individual <br>
-education-num: Numeric representation of the education level
+education-num: Numeric representation of the education level <br>
 hours-per-week: Hours worked per week
 workclass: Type of employment
 occupation: Job role